Rather, students need “the ability to work with others, think critically and be a lifelong learner.”

 This piece by the Associated Press is no exception, but it caught my eye, particularly these two findings from the report it cites:

 _Students who studied alone, read and wrote more, attended more selective schools and majored in traditional arts and sciences majors posted greater learning gains.

 High school writers looking for a place to publish their work should have a look at The Blue Pencil Online, a project of the Walnut Hill School for the Arts, in Natick, Massachusetts (USA).
 Their standards appear to be quite high, so for a young writer of real talent and ambition, the Blue Pencil just might provide the right sort of challenge.

 Students sometimes ask, “Mr. MacKnight, how can I improve my grammar?”
 Here’s how.
-1. Read every day!

 There is no substitute for daily reading.
 Choose books you like: if you don’t enjoy it, you won’t read.
 Students who are non-readers will never become fluent writers, because only through years of reading do we develop a strong sense of what sentences should look like when they are written down.
 Read every day!

 Click on the photo to see it full-sized.